François Benjamin Courvoisier: Crime and trial

 Brooks's club in St James's Street, London, where Lord William Russell spent the day before the crime.

 Illustration c.
 1808 of a trial at the Old Bailey in London.
 Courvoisier was found guilty here in June 1840 and sentenced to death.

 Among the many onlookers who attended Courvoisier's trial in June 1840 was Prince Augustus Frederick, Duke of Sussex.

 Russell was a member of Brooks's, a gentlemen's club in St James's Street, London, and was in the habit of spending much of his day there.
-On the day before his murder he left Courvoisier with a number of tasks, one of which was to advise his coachman to collect him from Brook's at five o'clock in his private carriage.
+On the day before his murder he left Courvoisier with a number of tasks, one of which was to advise his coachman to collect him from Brooks's at five o'clock in his private carriage.
 Courvoisier, said to have been confused by the number of tasks he had been given, forgot to inform the coachman and Russell returned home by hired cab, showing 'some dissatisfaction at the neglect of his servant; but it does not appear that he exhibited any such anger as could well excite a feeling of hatred or ill-will' regarding the incident.

 The evening continued 'in the usual way' with Russell taking his dinner, alone, at seven o'clock and then retiring to his library.
 Hannell had to leave and on her return Courvoiser was observed securely fastening the gate and kitchen door.
 When Courvoiser had to leave to obtain beer Hannell secured the gate and door at his return.
 At ten o'clock, Courvoiser had his dinner with the two female servants and the women retired to their rooms half an hour later.
 Courvoisier remained on duty to attend to Russell until he was ready to retire at half past twelve.

 The following morning, at 6.30am, Sarah Mancer found the main rooms of the house in disarray, as if they had been ransacked by thieves.
 She alerted Hannell and Courvoisier and it was agreed they would check on Lord William.
 They found him in bed with his throat cut and his pillow soaked in blood.
 Mancer went for the Police and a doctor and, when they returned, found Courvoisier 'in a stupefied state' still in Russell's room.
 Courvoisier appeared to regain his senses and suggested Russell's son should be contacted before taking the Police downstairs where he pointed to marks on the pantry door and said 'It was here that they entered'.

 The Police detained all three staff and, for two days, examined the house.
 Concealed in various places in the pantry, which was also Courvoisier's bedroom, they found various valuable items belonging to Russell.
 Another item, a gold locket belonging to Russell, was also found in Courvoisier's possession and, on 8 May, he was arrested for murder.